evrenvural/altogic-authentication/README.md

 ## Creating Project

-Firstly, I have created React Native project, three views home, sign in, and sign up.
+Firstly, I have created React Native project with three views home, sign in, and sign up.

 ![views](./assets/creating-project.png)

-Then I have installed React Navigation library, and I have created the Altogic app.
-When I have entered the project name, I have chosen Email & Password Authentication templated.
+Then I installed React Navigation library, and I created the Altogic app.
+After filling the project name I have chosen the Email & Password Authentication template from the popup window.
 This template provides basic user management functionality.
 It creates a users model to store users' name, email, password, profile picture, sign-up, and last login date information and provides the following endpoints:

 - Sign up new user - Using the provided user input data creates a new user in the database and returns the newly created user information and a session token.